This lesson is being piloted (Beta version)

 /home/alex/python-intermediate-inflammation/venv/bin/poetry

-If you don’t get similar output, make sure you’ve got the correct virtual environment activated.
+If you do not get similar output, make sure you have got the correct virtual environment activated.

-Poetry can also handle virtual environments for us, so in order to behave similarly to how we used them previously, let’s change the Poetry config to put them in the same directory as our project:
+Poetry can also handle virtual environments for us, so in order to behave similarly to how we used them previously, let us change the Poetry config to put them in the same directory as our project:

 $ poetry config virtualenvs.in-project true